Magnitus-/ExpressSessionMongoDB/README.md

 - Running the tests for all possible option permutations you can pass to express-session during the initialization.
 - Running tests when the database is down.
-- Running tests with TimeToLive > 0, to ensure that express-session handles session getting delete from the database by MongoDB gracefully.
-- Running tests with IndexSessionID set to true, to ensure that express-session properly bubble ups the potential error that occurs with duplicate session IDs and allows the user to set a handler for it.

 Longer term plans include implementing further useful options you can pass to the constructor as well as an evented API.